 - Final domestic violence protective orders (also called a DVPO or a 50B order or a restraining order).

 A final domestic violence protective order (also called a DVPO or a 50B order or restraining order) lasts up to one year.
-You can ask the court to extend the order for an additional two years (with the exception of the custody provisions), but you must do so before it expires.3 (See How do I modify or extend my order?)
+You can ask the court to extend the order for an additional two years (with the exception of the custody provisions), but you must do so before it expires.2 (See How do I modify or extend my order?)
 Before the order is issued, you will have to have a full court hearing to get a final domestic violence protective order.
 In this hearing, the abuser will have a chance to defend himself/herself.
-Unlike ex parte hearings, a hearing for a final domestic violence protective order cannot be held via video conference.2

 1 NCGS § 50B-2(c)(5)

 What protections can I get in a domestic violence protective order (DVPO)?